Information We Collect About You

 Subject to certain exceptions, under the CCPA, consumers have the right to request information from us about the personal information we collect about them.
 Although the CCPA only gives California residents the right to make these requests, we allow non-California residents with the same choices about their personal information.
 You may make any of the following requests about our collection, use and sharing of your personal information:

+In order to submit a consumer privacy rights request, you will need to provide us with the following identifying information so that we may process your request: your name, your mailing address, your telephone number, and your email address.
 We will need to verify your identity before we can provide a substantive response to your request.
 Only you, or an authorized agent that you authorize to act on your behalf, may make a consumer privacy rights request related to your personal information.
 You may also make a request on behalf of your minor child.

 In order to verify your request, we ask that you:

 We cannot respond to your request or provide you with personal information if we cannot verify your identity or authority to make the request and confirm the personal information relates to you.
 Making a verifiable consumer request does not require you to create an account with us.
 We will only use personal information provided in a verifiable consumer request to verify the requestor's identity or authority to make the request.

 In certain circumstances we may decline your consumer privacy rights request, such as where fulfilling a request may interfere with a transaction you have asked us to process for you or to comply with other obligations under other applicable laws.
 If we deny your request, we will communicate our decision to you.
 We will not penalize you for making a request.